 The Namib is the oldest desert on earth.
 It may also be the most beautiful.
-Hidden in what was once a little-known corner of Namibia, between the wild Skeleton Coast and the gravel-faced Naukluft Mountains, the Sossusvlei dunes come close to sand-dune perfection.
-For centuries the wind here has sculpted sharp ridges of sand that form faultless arcs rising from valley floors to heights over 300m/984ft.
-Each one is different, and each is constantly being remade by the wind.
-It is a world in motion, of sand dunes that seem to go on forever, one sand summit after another beyond the far horizon.
+In the southern part of this desert, in what was once a little-known corner of Namibia, the sand dunes of Sossusvlei come close to perfection.
+These dunes are nestled between the wild Skeleton Coast and the gravel-faced Naukluft Mountains.
+For centuries, the wind here has sculpted sharp ridges of sand that form faultless arcs rising from valley floors to heights over 300m/984ft.
+Each dune is different and being constantly reshaped by the wind.
+It is a world in motion, of sand dunes that seem to go on forever beyond the far horizon.
 It is the desert that we dreamed of as children.

 Sossusvlei park office in Sesriem, Namibia

-The isolated desert outpost of Sesriem is the gateway to Sossusvlei.
-Reaching here involves long, lonely roads across an often-empty land.
-The town itself is 321km/199mi southwest of Windhoek and 344km/214mi southeast of Swakopmund, and it is somewhat underwhelming.
-Sesriem settlement revolves around two essential functions: the petrol station and the park office for Namib-Naukluft National Park.
+Named after nearby Sesriem Canyon, the isolated desert outpost of Sesriem is the gateway to Sossusvlei.
+Reaching here involves traveling long and lonely roads across an often-empty landscape.
+Sesriem is about 360km/220mi southwest of Windhoek (the Namibian capital) and 345km/215mi southeast of Swakopmund.
+The settlement itself is somewhat underwhelming.
+It revolves around two essential functions: the petrol station and the park office for Namib-Naukluft National Park (where the dunes are located).

 The park office is where you pay your park fees and obtain your entry permit.
-Accommodation possibilities in the town itself are few, but numerous choices lie scattered for miles around, often far from the town itself.
-The best of these options have glorious views of the Sossusvlei dunes that rise like ramparts southwest of Sesriem.
+Accommodations in Sesriem are limited, but there are numerous choices scattered for miles around.
+These are often far from the settlement itself.
+The best have glorious views of the Sossusvlei dunes that rise like ramparts southwest of Sesriem.

 Sossusvlei, Namibia

-Further in, side roads leave off the paved road to the base of dunes, one after the other, waiting to be climbed.
+Farther in, side roads branch off the paved road to the base of dunes, one after the other, waiting to be climbed.
 Dune 45, so named because it is 45km/28mi from the Sesriem entrance, is one of the more popular.
-Further west again, the 2WD car park is the starting point for shuttle services that go further into the dunes to the west.
+Farther west again, the 2WD car park is the starting point for shuttle services that go farther into the dunes to the west.
 The car park is also the start of the walk to Hidden Vlei.
 This 4km/2.5mi return hike over the sands is marked by white posts and takes you into an eerily desolate bowl, surrounded by some of the highest of the Sossusvlei dunes.
 By the time you reach the 4WD car park, back in the main valley or pan, dunes crowd in all around.

 Deadvlei, Namibia